02 Jul Coming back to you Home

 I was just not willing to go back home after four weeks long summer holiday and wished, we continued.

-Peak summer we landed at Delhi Airport, with a mixed bag of emotions, exhausted yet refreshed, I was fast to load nine bags to the trolleys, and I found this contradicting.
+Peak summer we landed at Delhi Airport, with a mixed bag of emotions, exhausted yet refreshed, I was fast to load nine bags on the trolleys, and I found this contradicting.

 Soon we were in a Cab, with the increasing proximity to my home; the scent of the city started to sink in, and the familiar surroundings made me feel warm, coming back-to-my-home now made me tranquil.
 I rolled down the window, the warm air of near mid-night brushed me like a breeze!
 I was feeling fresh, in-fact fully refreshed, as if another Holiday had just begun.